dw511214992/azure-track2-js-sdk-release-tools/docs/llc.md

 2. If your package is first release, the tool will ask you which resource provider your package belongs, and you can input it directly.
 For example:
     ```shell
-    Which resource provider to you want to store your package in sdk folder?
+    Which resource provider do you want to store your package in sdk folder?
 Please input it: purview
     ```
    *Note: the resource provider name is the folder name under [sdk](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk).
 If the resource provider name you provided is not under [sdk](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk), we will create a new one for you.*
 3. Then you can replace the value in README.md by yours.
 (The path of README.md file will show in terminal.).
 For example: